rzahniyah/Heart-diease-project/README.md

 exercise induced angina, oldpeak = ST depression induced by exercise relative to rest,slope of the peak exercise ST segment, number of major vessels, and thal

 ##Project instructions:
-Open the notebook file in Google colab then run all cells
+Open the notebook file in Google colab, upload heart.csv file then run all cells

 Required python libraries:
 pandas